Joe7web/first-homework-/README.md

 # first-homework-
 # First Homework
 ## Accessibility Refactoring for Horiseon

+Horiseon is digital marking company that needed to refactor its existing code for their main website.
+The goal was to upgrade their website's accessibility and search engine optimization.
+Another goal was to clean up the existing code and apply a more appropriate HTML sementic structure for easier readabiltiy and customization in the future.

+As a forward looking company, Horiseon was aware that it had to upgrade it user accessibility.
+Also with being a company that offered SEO service to client - they needed to make sure their SEO was where it needed to be.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")